Orientation & Registration Information

 Talbot School of Theology

-The Talbot New Student Banquet will be Monday, August 26, 6:00-9:00 p.m., on Metzger Lawn, in front of Metzger Hall and Calvary Chapel Auditorium.
+The Talbot New Student Banquet will be Thursday, January 23, 6:00-9:00 p.m., in Andrews Banquet Room, in the Talbot East Building.
 All new Talbot students and one guest (spouse or significant other) are invited and encouraged to attend (sorry, no children).
 This Banquet is a highlight of the seminary experience for most students, so you won't want to miss it!
 Meet your faculty members and their spouses, begin to form new friendships and support relationships with fellow students, and hear a word of encouragement from Talbot's Dean, Dr. Clint Arnold.
 Please join us for this fun evening of rich fellowship.

-Enrollment for new and readmit graduate students is being conducted on line from Monday, July 29th at 9:00 am through Thursday, August 15th at 4:00 pm.
-To avoid a late enrollment fee all steps including down payment must be completed by the deadline.
-Late enrollment begins Friday, August 16th at 10:00am with a charge of $200.
-Classes will be dropped Thursday, August 26th, 2013 if all Enrollment steps are not complete.
+Enrollment for new and readmit graduate students is being conducted on line from Friday, January 3rd at 9:00 am through Wednesday, January 15th at 4:00 pm.
+To avoid a late enrollment fee all steps including down payment must be completed by the deadline (Please note: if you choose to use the down payment method you MUST also sign up for a payment plan at the same time).
+Late enrollment begins Thursday, January 16th at 10:00am with a charge of $200.
+Classes will be dropped Friday, January 24th, 2014 if all Enrollment steps are not complete.

 Those who do not submit the deposit before the start of on line registration, may experience a significant delay in registration.